-- 11.1 A number of important decisions taken since 2009, including debt restructuring; repayment of prior year's debt using available reserves; rigorous daily investment decisions and the monitoring of available cash flows has enabled the Council's cash resources to be used to optimum benefit. - 11.2 The treasury management team work closely with the Council's advisors Arlingclose to gain the maximum benefit from their expertise and guidance, including benchmarking performance against other local authorities on a quarterly basis.
+- 5.1.
+A number of important decisions taken since 2009, including debt restructuring; repayment of prior year's debt using available reserves; rigorous daily investment decisions and the monitoring of available cash flows has enabled the Council's cash resources to be used to optimum benefit. - 5.2.
+The treasury management team work closely with the Council's advisors Arlingclose to gain the maximum benefit from their expertise and guidance, including benchmarking performance against other local authorities on a quarterly basis.
 The Treasury Management Strategy takes into account future borrowing requirements, based on the Council's three year capital spending plans, projected cash flow requirements and money market opportunities.
-The aim is to maintain control over borrowing activities, with particular regard for longer term affordability;

-but also to allow sufficient flexibility to respond to changes in the capital and money markets as they arise.

-- 11.3 The capital programme for 2015/18 is intentionally aspirational, reflecting the Council's ambition to pursue additional external funding, private sector investment and capital receipts.
-Future capital receipts arising from the rationalisation of the asset base and the Engine of the North development programme will be utilised to fund new proposals, including infrastructure to generate local economic growth; investment in new service delivery models and improvements in the Council's asset base. - 11.4 The priority is to ensure that expenditure plans are affordable over the medium term.
+The aim is to maintain control over borrowing activities, with particular regard for longer term affordability; but also to allow sufficient flexibility to respond to changes in the capital and money markets as they arise. - 5.3.
+The capital programme for 2016/19 is intentionally aspirational, reflecting the Council's ambition to pursue additional external funding, private sector investment and capital receipts.
+Future capital receipts arising from the rationalisation of the asset base will be utilised to fund new proposals, including infrastructure to generate local economic growth; investment in new service delivery models and improvements in the Council's asset base. - 5.4.
+The priority is to ensure that expenditure plans are affordable over the medium term.
 The programme is designed to allow flexibility so that cash flows i.e., the timing of capital receipts and payments, can be monitored and managed to minimise the risks to the Council of forward funding capital expenditure in advance of realising grant income, developer contributions and proceeds of planned asset sales and disposals.
-Where temporary borrowing is required this will be funded from internal resources and repaid as soon as receipts allow. - 11.5 The Council currently has external borrowing of £117m.
+Where temporary borrowing is required this will be funded from internal resources and repaid as soon as receipts allow. - 5.5.
+The Council currently has external borrowing of £109m.
 The amount of interest paid on the Council's portfolio of long term loans is mainly at fixed rates of interest (circa 3.8%).
-Currently long term interest rates are around 3.4%. - 11.6 Compared to our nearest neighbours' levels of external borrowing are significantly below average.
-Data is available for the 2012/13 position and is highlighted in the graph below.
-In the year before this graph had been produced Cheshire East borrowing, including PFI arrangements, remained level compared to an average increase of £55m by near neighbours.
+Currently long term interest rates are around 3.3%. - 5.6.
+Within the Treasury Management Strategy, the Council will continue to minimise additional borrowing by making use of internal balances.
+This not only minimises costs, but also reduces the credit risk associated with investments, as the amount being invested is reduced.
+Given the current low interest rate environment is expected to continue throughout 2016/17 and beyond, the interest rate risk associated with delayed borrowing is assessed to be low.